 Sentence #4: I like the first part of this sentence!
-Be careful, though-"slushy sidewalk" is another example of season confusion.
+Be careful, though-slushy sidewalk is another example of season confusion.
 The sidewalk would not be icy (Sentence 1) and slushy at the same time!
-Maybe you can think of other wintery sights.
+Maybe you can think of other wintry sights.

-Sentence #5: (1) The comma should follow the second adjective "Chocolaty and warm, the scent...
+Sentence #5: (1) The comma should follow the second adjective: Chocolaty and warm, the scent...
 (2) This sentence will benefit from more vivid description.
 Are the couple wearing special winter clothing?
 Are they watching something?
 What could make this scene seem cozier and more colorful?
-(Note: If you add more detail, you will probably need to rearrange this sentence so that it doesn't sound wordy or awkward.)
+(Note: If you add more detail, you'll probably need to rearrange the sentence so it doesn't sound wordy or awkward.)